 The UTXO model

 The UTXO model is an accounting/record-keeping model, which has been made popular after its use in Bitcoin.
 For someone without context or advanced knowledge in the finance domain, it might feel unnatural, since humans are mostly used to the alternative account/balance model.
 The account/balance model is what we tend to see in our everyday financial transactions.
 Each one of us has an account in a bank, which in turn has a balance.
 When Alice wants to transfer some money - say 10 pounds - to Bob, then Alice account’s balance is reduced by 10 units, while Bob account’s balance is increased by 10 units.
-Of course, a check might also be made initially to make sure that Alice account’s balance is actually larger than 10 and won’t become negative (I said might, because this is not how financial systems actually work :smirk:).
+Of course, a check might also be made initially to make sure that Alice account’s balance is actually larger than 10 and won’t become negative (I said might, because this is not how financial systems actually work ).

-The UTXO model takes a more holistic approach, modelling the process in a more granular way.
-For instance, we saw that 10 pounds were essentially transferred between 2 persons, but this was not visible concretely, we just saw the account balances being updated to reflect this transfer.
-The UTXO model attempts to capture this in some form.
-As a result, money are represented as separate entities in the UTXO model.
-Let’s think about it as a piece of data {money: 10, currency: GBP, owner: Alice}.
-In the UTXO model, this transaction is essentially substituting this piece of data with the following piece of data {money: 10, currency: GBP, owner: Bob}.
+.
 What changed essentially is just the owner of the money.
 One important thing to note is that the UTXO model favors immutability, so instead of “re-writing” this piece of data, what happens is the previous piece of data is “spent” and considered invalid and the new piece of data is created and considered valid after the completion of the transaction.
 For this reason, the first piece of data is considered the input of the transaction, while the second piece of data is considered the output of the transaction.
 Of course, we still need to keep track of the various balances, so how is this done in the UTXO model?
 Well, we just have to count all the valid pieces of data and group them by owner.
 These pieces of data are essentially unspent, which is the origin of the model’s name.
 UTXO stands for unspent transaction output.
 What’s becoming clear by now is that the UTXO model seems to be modelling a superset of the concepts the account/balance model does.
 If you are familiar with the technical term of materialised views, then you could say that the account/balance model is a materialised view of the UTXO model.

 UTXO has a set of really interesting properties.
 First of all, even though it looks very oriented towards financial payments, it can actually be leveraged for many different fields and people have started realising that during the last years.
 The reason is that most of the business and system interactions tend to be transfers of “assets”, think of supply chain, healthcare records, trade and the list goes on.
 And the UTXO is capable of modelling these transfers in a very intuitive and natural way.
 Besides that there are also many technical benefits.
 One of them is the inherent scalability that results from the natural partitioning of the model.
 In the account/balance model, every account is the unit of scaling.
 For example, if an account has an extremely big activitity during a day (i.e. imagine a big bank/company), then it will act as a single source of contention as many other accounts will attempt to transfer money in and out of this account.
 On the other hand, this is not true with the UTXO model, where every unspent output is essentially the unit of scaling.
 In our previous example, that imaginary party would just have a huge number of these outputs (being spent and created).
 That wouldn’t necessarily be a problem though, since these could reside in different resources (i.e. servers), thus distributing the load and the contention between them.
 Another benefit is increased auditability, since the system keeps track of everything now by default, instead of just updating balances, so it’s easier to analyse data or inspect the provenance of a specific piece of data when needed.
 Another characteristic of this model we did not explicitly mention is that each transaction is essentially anchored to the transactions of its inputs via a cryptographic mechanism, called hash.
 As a result of this, the data in a transaction cannot be altered after its completion, because that would change the hash of this transaction, essentially invalidating all the subsequent ones.
 This immutability brings additional security to the system.